refraction-ray/general-notes/computer_science/compiler_principle.md

 LALR(1) first construct the finite state machine as LR(1) and then merge all states with the same configuration set omitting lookahead in the configurations.
 We call the merged state the *core* of the corresponding states in LALR(1).
 The merged states also include the lookahead info, but with the union set of the original ones in LR(1) machine.

-In terms of practical construction, the first LR(1) then merge policy is too resource consuming to use.
-The alternative approach is to build LR(0) CFSM first and propagate the lookahead.
+In terms of practical construction, the first LR(1) machine then merge policy is too resource consuming to use.
+The alternative approach is to build LR(0) CFSM first and propagate the lookaheads.
 There are two types of propagate links: one with normal dot advance and the other with closure expansion.

+To sum up, for LR(0) and LR(1), you both need token input.
+In LR(0) case, such input is only used in goto table, which is states cross vocabs.
+The action table is only determined by stack top states instead of input token.
+The parser is general irrespective with LR(0) or LR(1) scheme as long as the action and goto table is well defined.
+The runtime parser case nothing about how these tables are generated.
+The input token is only consumed in shift case.
+In reduce case, such token plays role in resolving conflicts in LR(1) case, and plays no role in LR(0).
+Or in other words, the action table for LR(0) is the same for each input token.
+The lookahead in LR(1) is the inner state to diff degenrated state in LR(0) case so that reduce-reduce conflicts may be resolved.
+As for the implementation of all above, i.e yacc, the only hard part is an efficient implementation of LALR(1) lookahead sets.
+How to correctly (not NOLALR) and efficiently get the lookheads for configurations in each states?

 ### Earley's algorithm